-- 10. Perform Mast Pre-Raising Steps before proceeding. - 11.
-Slowly haul in mast hoist wire rope to raise mast until straps are taut. - 12.
-Continue to raise mast while paying out boom hoist wire rope. - NOTE: Operator shall match rate of speed at which mast hoist wire rope is hauled in with rate of speed at which boom hoist wire rope is paid out.
-Boom hoist wire rope must remain slack until mast nears vertical. - 13.
-As mast nears vertical, tighten boom hoist wire rope as required so mast moves smoothly past vertical to rear. - NOTE: As the fixed mast lowers, use the taglines to guide the counterweight straps and mast stops clear of the live mast.
-Damage can occur if this step is not performed. - 14.
+- 13. As mast nears vertical, tighten boom hoist wire rope as required so mast moves smoothly past vertical to rear. - NOTE Use taglines to guide counterweight straps clear of mast stops and live mast as fixed mast lowers. - 14.
 Continue to slowly haul in mast hoist wire rope and pay out boom hoist wire rope to lower mast to rear. - 15.
-Stop lowering mast when mast stops engage mast stop pins on rotating bed. - NOTE: The MAX-ER mast stop position information screen will not be available with crane software version M002066 or newer. - 16.
-While watching indicator rod on mast stops (View F) or the mast stop position information screen on the main display (View G), mast up slowly until: - Indicator rods are flush with ends of indicator tubes - Indicator arrow (on screen) is in line with green line - 17.
+Stop lowering mast when mast stops engage mast stop pins on rotating bed. - NOTE The MAX-ER mast stop position information screen will not be available with crane software version M002066 or newer. - 16.
+While watching indicator rod on mast stops (View F) or the mast stop box in the main display information screen (View G), mast up slowly until: - Indicator rods are flush with ends of indicator tubes - Indicator arrow (on screen) is in line with green line - 17.
 Move boom hoist equalizer to side so it is clear of boom assembly area.